-5.13 Submission of Results
+5.13 SUBMISSION OF RESULTS

-The results of all academic work undertaken at RMCC by graduate students, including both course grades and thesis acceptances, will be reported by the instructor or supervisor directly to the Registrar, with a copy to the head of the student's major department or programme for information purposes.
+The results of all academic work undertaken at RMC of Canada by graduate students, including both course grades and thesis acceptances, will be reported by the instructor or supervisor directly to the Registrar, with a copy to the head of the student's major department or programme for information purposes.
 In the case of thesis acceptances, results must be reported to the Dean of Graduate Studies and Research before being submitted to the Registrar.

-The results of authorized academic work undertaken at other universities for credit toward an RMCC degree, by students enrolled in graduate degree programmes at RMCC, will be reported to the Registrar by inter-university Visiting Graduate Student procedures.
+The results of authorized academic work undertaken at other universities for credit toward an RMC of Canada degree, by students enrolled in graduate degree programmes at RMC of Canada, will be reported to the Registrar by inter-university Visiting Graduate Student procedures.